Hendrix-CS/csci270/labs/corpus.md

 ## Images

 Find two images of paintings (as described below) that have meaning to you.
-Each image should be stored in either PNG or JPEG format.
+Each image should be stored in PNG format.
 Each file must be at least 640x400 pixels in size.

 The first image should be a painted portrait.
 The face should be fully visible, with two eyes, a nose, and a mouth visible in particular.